How to pay for a wedding

 Looking for more ways to keep your wedding costs low?
 Here are 10 tips to keep your wedding from breaking the bank.

-Disclaimer: The information contained herein is for informational purposes only as a service to the public, and is not legal advice or a substitute for legal counsel.
+Disclaimer: The information contained herein is for informational purposes only, as a service to the public, and is not legal advice or a substitute for legal counsel, nor does it constitute advertising or a solicitation.
 You should do your own research and/or contact your own legal or tax advisor for assistance with questions you may have on the information contained herein.